All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-The first time I was in Florida was a day before boarding a cruise ship in Fort Lauderdale for the Bahamas,which was mostly spent at a conference.
-A few years later my mom, sister and I drove from Colorado to Florida and stayed in Orlando.
-I’ve since been back to Orlando, went to Miami, South Beach and surrounding areas.
-Of course we visited Universal Studios and another theme park, which I can’t think of the name of right now.
-I would love to visit Sarasota, Clearwater and Naples in the future!
+The first time I was in Florida was a day before boarding a cruise ship in Fort Lauderdale.
+Unfortunately it was mostly spent inside at a conference.
+A few years later my mom, sister and I drove from Colorado to Florida and stayed in Orlando, meeting up with friends to explore Universal Studios!

 Jennifer Kaye xoxo